-Core Web Vitals: The Three Metrics That Determine Your Ranking
+Optimize Your Core Web Vitals: the Three Metrics That Determine Your Ranking

 The Core Web Vitals are three user-centric metrics that Google introduced in 2020 to make the quality of user experience on websites measurable.
 Since 2021, they have been incorporated as an official ranking factor in search result evaluation.
 Websites that achieve the "good" threshold for all three Vitals receive a ranking advantage over websites that miss these thresholds.
 But the Vitals are far more than an SEO signal: they measure the three aspects of user experience that most strongly determine satisfaction, engagement and ultimately conversions: loading speed, interactivity and visual stability.
 In this guide, we explain each metric in detail, show the optimization techniques we use across our 50+ projects, and give you a clear roadmap for better scores.